tramitit/guides/en/croatia/assignment_of_personal_identification_number_(oib).md

 ---
-title: "Assignment of Personal Identification Number (OIB)"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-08"
-categories: ["Croatia"]
+categories:
-meta_title: ""
-description: "This is a step-by-step guide on how to acquire the Personal Identification Number, also known as OIB, in Croatia."
+- Croatia
+date: '2024-06-08'
+description: Learn how to apply for an OIB in Croatia, essential for citizens and foreign residents.
+Step-by-step guide, required documents, and important details included.
 draft: false
+meta_title: How to Obtain Your Personal Identification Number (OIB) in Croatia
+title: How to Obtain Your Personal Identification Number (OIB) in Croatia
-translationKey: "croatia-assignment_of_personal_identification_number_(oib)"
+translationKey: croatia-assignment_of_personal_identification_number_(oib)
 ---

 ## Description
 ### What is it?